The Role of a Group General Counsel & Group Legal Counsel

 [reading time]

 GGCs and GLCs operate across multiple business units or jurisdictions, requiring a broader strategic perspective.
-They’re not just handling contracts and disputes—they’re driving efficiency, overseeing legal technology adoption, and proving their department’s value with data.
+They drive efficiency, oversee legal technology adoption, and aim to prove their department’s value with concrete data.

 But with growing workloads and limited resources, managing legal matters at scale is becoming a challenge.
 From legal matter management software to AI-powered legal analytics platforms, digital solutions are changing how GGCs and GLCs operate.